LiEAEX/CartoonGAN/README.md

-# CSCE636Project
-* Pytorch implementation of CartoonGAN(CVPR 2018)
+# Pytorch implementation of CartoonGAN(CVPR 2018)
 * The pytorchCart folder contains all the code for train and the moTest contains all the code for test.
-* Because of size limitation, I attach a google drive link for the training dataset in folder Dataset.
+* I do not attach any dataset here.
 * As for video demo, you can check it here: https://youtu.be/0rBYc4kZztU

 ### 1.Download model